abhamidi-1234/Customer-Support-Chatbot-for-One-Energy/README.md

 - Responds to customer inquiries using state-of-the-art OpenAI language models
 - 24/7 availability, ensuring customers can get assistance anytime
-- Can be made to have multilingual support, making it accessible to a global customer base
+- Has multilingual support, making it accessible to a global customer base
 - Can be integrated with existing customer support systems for a seamless user experience.
 - Can be extended to be a wind turbine maintenance support chatbot
+- Simple code, just 10 lines for the custom training and 10 lines for the chatbot UI

 ## Benefits of Chatbot